equilibrium-catalyst/yadayada-android/README.md

 `app/src/main/java`.
 The resources, including layouts, are found in `app/src/res`.
 If you want to add a new asset, use the menus or right click on the `res` icon on the left.

+## Documentation

+- Voice Recognition

+Native to Android?

+- NLP

+Still thinking about this.

+- Server

+Might need a backend server.
+Can we make simpler for demonstration's sake?